-Super Meat Boy is a platform game, where you will be playing as a male cube of meat as he tries to rescue a similar female cube of meat.
+Super Meat Boy is a platform game, where you will be playing as a raw cube of meat as he tries to rescue his romantinc interest, another cube of meat.
 It sounds silly, and it is, but it’s also insanely fun – at least as long as you find dying over and over again to be fun.

 They Are Billions

 Finally, there’s They Are Billions – a surprisingly absorbing combination of strategy and base defense.

 If you ever played Stronghold games, but you wanted more challenge and maybe a different setting, then They Are Billions is the answer.
 It’s set in a steampunk post-apocalyptic universe overrun by zombies and your task is to build defenses, and keep the horde at bay.